payamparvizi/Crazyflie_RL/README.md

 ## Installation Instructions

 This project uses a Linux operating system with Python 3.9.20.

 It is first recommended to [install Anaconda](https://www.anaconda.com/download) on your laptop/PC.
+Once done, following the steps below:

 ### 1. Create and activate the environment: